MrJadaml/react-camera-view-solution/README.md

 #### Style your app.

 Use Materalize to style the app.
-You will want to include the CSS, JS files and jQuery via CDN as well as the google fonts Material Icons.
+You will want to include the CSS, JS and jQuery via CDN as well as the google fonts Material Icons.
 Everything should work just the same with the exception of the `<select>` form control.
 Later on we will talk about what it will take to get it to show up on the page.

 Clear out the boilerplate styles provided by Brunch (they hijack things like the H1 element with their logo).

+#### ⚠️ WARNING:
+It is generally considered a bad idea to mix jQuery with React.
+Materialize depends on jQuery to function properly, so using Materialize would typically be a bad deal.
+Rest assured, the scope of this assignment is defined in such a way that we will be avoiding the major pitfalls that come with mixing the two libraries.
+There are options to use in place of plain ol' Materalize that provide the features of a CSS framework that we will discuss later, but at this stage would add an extra layer of noise on top of learning the fundamentals of React.

 <hr />